MobileNativeFoundation/rules_xcodeproj/doc/design/custom_xcode_schemes.md

 ### Specify the Launch Target (`launch_action` Rule)

 While the automatic detection of the launch target may work for many cases, it may be desirable to specify the launch target.
-This will be done using the `launch_action` rule.
+This is done using the `launch_action` rule.
 This rule provides an `XcodeLaunchActionInfo` provider.

 The following expands the previous example by adding a `launch_action` rule to identify the launch